mirrorganger/algo-reverb-rust/README.md

 cargo xtask bundle schroederverb --release
 ```

-Then, copy the plugin in the VST3 directory of your systemm.
+Then, copy the plugin into your system's VST3 directory.
 For example, in Linux:

 ```bash
 cp -r target/bundle/schroederverb.vst3 ~/.vst3